 Detector pointing reconstruction requires knowledge of the spacecraft attitude and the location of the horns in the focal plane.
-The AHF (Attitude History File REFERENCE??) gives the orientation of the spacecraft spin axis in quaternions sampled at 8 Hz, as well as the beginning and the end times for each pointing period.
+The AHF (Attitude History File, see Pointing performance) gives the orientation of the spacecraft spin axis in quaternions sampled at 8 Hz, as well as the beginning and the end times for each pointing period.